Forest-Economics-Goettingen/Research_Seminar_GLM/README.md

 required materials or links to the materials.
 This file and all materials can be found on github.
 Today’s aim is

-- to explain the nature of the data for which a logistic regression can be performed,
+- to explain the structure of the **data** for which a logistic regression can be performed,
-- to explain the special properties of the logistic regression and thereby introduce the concept of generalized regression, and
+- to explain the special properties of the **logistic regression** and thereby introduce the concept of generalized regression, and
-- to perform and interpret a logistic regression in `R`.
+- to **perform and interpret** a logistic regression in `R`.
-- At the end, examples from current research projects are shown and discussed.
+- At the end, examples from **current research projects** are shown and discussed.

-The martial contains texts and examples from the textbook Fahrmeir et al. (2013) and also parts and didactic concepts are borrowed from the corresponding lecture `GLM` by Prof. Thomas Kneib, Chair of Statistics.
-Also parts of the lectures `Statistical Data Analysis with R` and `Advanced Statistical Programming` of the forest faculty are included.
+The martial contains texts and examples from the textbook Fahrmeir et al. (2013) as well as parts and ideas from the corresponding lecture `GLM` by Prof. Thomas Kneib, Chair of Statistics.
+Furthermore, parts of the lectures `Statistical Data Analysis with R` and `Advanced Statistical Programming` of the forest faculty are included.

 We are using the following libraries: